Certificate

 Description

-Improve your knowledge in Strength Training for Sports Performance with this high-level training”
+Improve your knowledge in Strength Training for Sports Performance with this high-level program”

-In recent years, strength training has gained great momentum in the scientific community, covering multiple contexts from performance in individual, time-based sports to competitive team sports, through the entire range of sports disciplines.
+In recent years, strength training has burst with great impetus in the scientific community, covering multiple contexts, ranging from sports performance in time and brand sports, to situational sports, through the whole range of sports modalities.

-This Professional Master’s Degree addresses the vital importance of strength in human performance in all its possible forms, with a unique level of theoretical insight and a level of practical training that is totally different from what has been covered up to now.
+This Professional master’s degree addresses the vital importance of strength in human performance in all its possible expressions with a unique level of theoretical depth and a level of descent to the practical totally differentiating with respect to what has been seen so far.

-Students of this Professional Master’s Degree will possess differentiated training with respect to their professional colleagues, which will enable them to work in all areas of sport as specialists in Strength Training.
+The students of this Professional master’s degree will have a differentiating qualification with respect to their professional colleagues, being able to perform in all areas of sport as a specialist in Strength Training.

-The teaching staff of this Professional Master’s Degree in Strength Training for Sports Performance have carefully selected each of the topics in this program, in order to offer students a comprehensive study opportunity that is always linked to current events.
+The teaching team of this Professional master’s degree in Strength Training for Sports Performance has made a careful selection of each of the topics of this program, in order to offer the student the most complete study opportunity possible and always linked to current events.

-At TECH we have set out to create contents of the highest teaching and educational quality that will turn our students into successful professionals by following the highest international teaching standards.
-We, therefore, offer you this Professional Master’s Degree with extensive content that will help you reach the elite in physical training.
-Given that it is an online Professional Master’s Degree, students are not bound by fixed schedules or the need to change location; they can access the content at any time of the day, which allows them to balance their professional or personal life with their studies.
+Therefore, we is displayed in this Professional master’s degree with a rich content that will help the student reach the elite of physical training.
+In addition, as it is an online Professional master’s degree, the student is not bound by fixed schedules or the need to move to another physical location, rather, they can access the content at any time of the day, balancing their professional or personal life with their academic life.

-Immerse yourself in the study of this highly scientific and rigorous Professional Master’s Degree and improve your skills in strength training for high-performance sports"
+Immerse yourself in this Professional master’s degree with high scientific rigor and improve your skills in strength training for high performance sports"

-This Professional Master’s Degree in Strength Training for Sports Performance contains the most complete and up-to-date scientific program on the market.
-The most important features of the program include:
+This Professional master’s degree in Strength Training for Sports Performance contains the most complete and up-to-date scientific program on the market.
+The most important features include:

 The teaching staff includes professionals from the field of sports science, who bring their experience to this training program, as well as renowned specialists from leading societies and prestigious universities.

-This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise throughout the program.
-For this purpose, the professional will be assisted by an innovative interactive video system created by renowned and experienced experts in Strength Training for Sports Performance.
+This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise during the course.
+In order to do so, the professional will have the help of an innovative interactive video system made by recognized experts in Strength Training for Sports Performance and with great experience.

-This Professional Master’s Degree offers training in simulated environments, which provides an immersive learning experience designed to prepare for real-life situations"
+This Professional master’s degree offers education in simulated environments, which provides an immersive learning experience designed to prepare for real-life situations"

-This 100% online Professional Master’s Degree will allow you to combine your studies with your professional work, while increasing your knowledge in this field"
+This 100% online Professional master’s degree will allow you to balance your studies with your professional work while increasing your knowledge in this field"

 Syllabus